City Departments >

 To report an illegal dumping call Citizens Services @ 851-4890.
 You must be willing to furnish your name and phone number so that you may be contacted for additional information and you must be willing to testify as a witness at a hearing.
 You may also report an illegal dumping that is in process to 911.
 If you witness an individual dumping debris from a vehicle, you should write down the license plate number and make, model and color of the vehicle.

 SCHEDULED BULK TRASH SEASON: There is a regular scheduled bulk trash season in both the spring and fall.
 A property is entitled to place out for collection up to 4 feet high, 4 feet wide & 12 feet long of bulk trash during the dates designated for your councilmatic district.
 It is impossible to determine exactly when a garbage truck will be on your street during bulk trash pickup in your district, therefore you must set out your bulk trash only on the SUNDAY designated on your bulk trash schedule for your district.
-The property owner is subject to a $52.50 fine for bulk trash that is set out prior to, or after, the Sunday designated on your bulk trash schedule and a $350 fine for trash in excess of 4 feet high, 4 feet wide & 12 feet long.
+The property owner is submect to a $52.50 fine for bulk trash that is set out prior to, or after, the Sunday designated on your bulk trash schedule and a $350 fine for trash in excess of 4 feet high, 4 feet wide & 12 feet long.

-PICK & PAY PROGRAM: At any time throughout the year, residents can schedule a special bulk trash pick-up at their property for a fee starting at $82 by calling 851-5544.
+PICK & PAY PROGRAM: At any time throughout the year, residents can schedule a special bulk trash pick-up at their property for a fee starting at $105 by calling 851-4890.
 No tires, paint or other hazardous materials allowed.
 No televisions/electronics allowed, these items are now being summonsed.
 Trash must not be set out for collection until arrangements have been made with the Pick & Pay Program and you have been instructed to put the trash out.